(FIR) FINANCE, INSURANCE AND REAL ESTATE

 FIR 3220 - Personal Investing (3)

-To assist individual investors of all backgrounds in development and monitoring of an investment portfolio by explaining possible investment alternatives including terminology and analysis techniques to fulfill future financial goals.
+Assists individual investors of all backgrounds in development and monitoring of an investment portfolio by explaining possible investment alternatives including terminology and analysis techniques to fulfill future financial goals.
 NOTE: Open to all University students.
-NOTE: this course may not be counted toward fulfilling the requirements for the Finance major.

 FIR 3310 - Real Estate Principles (3)